zeek/zeek/doc/scripting/index.rst

 ``Malware_Hash_Registry_Match`` as done in the next section.
 Notices allow Bro to generate some kind of extra notification beyond its default log types.
-Often times, this extra notification comes in the form of an email generated and sent to a pre-configured address.
+Often times, this extra notification comes in the form of an email generated and sent to a preconfigured address.

 .. btest-include:: ${BRO_SRC_ROOT}/scripts/policy/frameworks/files/detect-MHR.bro
    :lines: 26-44